ingo/ingo.github.io/_recipes/peter_reinhart_s_ny_style_bagels_wild_sourdough_version.md

 ---
-title: Peter Reinhart’s NY Style Bagels, Wild Sourdough Version
+author: Peter Reinhart
 category: Breakfasts
 description: A traditional New York style bagel recipe using wild sourdough for a unique and delicious flavor.
 Enjoy these bagels plain, poppy, sesame, salt or onion.
+favorite: "\u2713"
-image: b0fd926b-fbaa-46f5-b475-05af2727c0a2.jpg
+image: peter_reinhart_s_ny_style_bagels_wild_sourdough_version.jpg
 size: 12 standard size or 24 mini bagels
+source: https://www.thefreshloaf.com/
 time: 2 days
-author: Peter Reinhart
-source: https://www.thefreshloaf.com/
-favorite: ✓
+title: "Peter Reinhart\u2019s NY Style Bagels, Wild Sourdough Version"
 ---
 Peter Reinhart's NY Style Bagels are a testament to the art of bagel making.
 Using wild sourdough as a base, these bagels are a delicious blend of tradition and innovation.
 The process may be a bit lengthy, but the end result is well worth the effort.
 Enjoy these bagels in the traditional plain, poppy, sesame, salt or onion flavors.

 ### Ingredients